Xenthio/hs-game/test.md

 ###### upload all previous commits to the repo.

 ## Merging the main Repo with yours
-When ever an update is pushed for mapbase you can merge the changes into your repo First push whatever changes you've made to your repo since your last push before doing this.
+When ever an update is pushed for mapbase you can merge the changes into your repo.
+First push whatever changes you've made to your repo since your last push before doing this.

-head over to the terminal and type
+Head over to the terminal and type:

 ```git fetch upstream```
 ###### gets all commits from the mapbase master branch into a temporary branch